boxalarm/vps-recon-setup/README.md

 # Considerations
 - This will take ~40 minutes to run
-- You’ll end up using around 24G of disk space
+- You’ll want to have at least 50GB of disk space (you'll have at least 25GB avail after tool / wordlist install)
 - Make sure you run this as root
 - Works on Debian (specifically tested on Ubuntu 23.10 x64)
 - Make sure to run “source ~/.bashrc” after the script finishes to update your $PATH